 In recognition that much of its core constituency is part of what has come to be known as The Sandwich Generation — people who on a daily basis are faced with balancing the demands of aging parents with the demands of children and grandchildren — the Orthodox Union has undertaken a worldwide program to offer advice to members of this often beleaguered and ever-growing group.

 Two Orthodox Union member congregations in Memphis, Anshei Sphard Beth El Emeth Congregation (ASBEE) and Baron Hirsch Congregation are teaming up with the OU’s Department of Community Services to bring Positive Jewish Parenting to strengthen parenting skills and provide advice from leading Orthodox mental health professionals to the community.
 The program will be held at the ASBEE, 120 East Yates Road, on Sunday, January 28, 6:30 p.m.

-To strengthen parenting skills and to provide advice from leading Orthodox mental health professionals, the Orthodox Union Department of Community Services, in conjunction with the Department of Counseling and Psychological Services of the Rosenbaum Yeshiva of North Jersey, located in River Edge, will present the second in a two-part series, Positive Jewish Parenting, to be held at the Rosenbaum Yeshiva, 666 Kinderkamack Road, on Wednesday, January 10, 2007.
-The workshop, Developing Positive Self Esteem and Coping with Peer Pressure, will be held from 7:30 to 9:30 p.m.
+To strengthen parenting skills and to provide advice from leading Orthodox mental health professionals, the Orthodox Union Department of Community Services, in conjunction with Omaha’s Beth Israel Synagogue, will present Positive Jewish Parenting, to be held at the synagogue, 12604 Pacific Street, following Shabbat morning services on Saturday, January 20.